Gouarec Campsite on the Nantes-Brest Canal

 8 – We provide free, detailed route plans for anyone staying at the site to help them explore the countryside and visit the attractions of the area.

 Canvas 'Sibly' tents – These are 5m diameter traditional canvas tents and are huge inside.
-They can easily sleep 4 (our teenage son slept 18 in one) and come equipped with beds, chairs, table etc These are 40 Euro a night.
-Week-long bookings are taken at the five-day price.
+They can easily sleep 4 (our teenage son slept 18 in one) and come equipped with beds, chairs, table etc This is a zero-cost option for people doing fixed-centre cyclecamping week.

 Classic caravans – These are in two varieties.
 The first are two small caravans from the 1960's that we have stripped all the kitchen etc from to leave more room for sleeping and sitting.
 As with the Sibly tent you have full access to the campsite kitchen so you don't have to cook or wash-up in the caravan.
-The two-berth caravan is just 30 Euro a night, the four-berth 40 Euro.
-Week-long bookings are taken at the five-day price.
+This is a zero-cost option for people doing fixed-centre cyclecamping week.